 2. Beware - Tax laws are always subject to change

 Don't base your investment solely on current tax laws.
-The tax code is constantly changing, and a good investment is a good investment, regardless of the tax code.
+The tax code is constantly changing - but a good investment is a good investment, regardless of the tax code.
 The right property with the right financing is what you should look for as an investor.

 You should be able to sleep comfortably when your investment objective is to have your Gilbert rental property generate sufficient current rent to cover: your loan PITI and HOA (homeowners association) payments, management fee plus vacancy and repair contingencies.
-Tax write offs such as property taxes and depreciation allowance should offset rental income with capital gains being icing on the cake.
+Tax write-offs such as property taxes and depreciation allowance should offset rental income with capital gains being the icing on the cake.

 3. Specialize in something you Know